 strike the Moon every day.
 Lunar escape velocity averages 2.38 km/s (1.48 miles

-per second), only a few times the muzzle velocity of a rifle (0.7-1.0
+per second), only a few times the muzzle velocity of a rifle (0.7-1.0 km/s).

-influence.
-Most rocks ejected from the Moon become captured by the gravitational field of either
+rocks ejected from the Moon become captured by the gravitational field of either

 the Earth or the Sun and go into orbit around these bodies.
 Over a period of

 a few years to tens of thousands of years, those orbiting the Earth eventually

 fall to Earth.
 Those in orbit around the Sun may also eventually strike the

-Earth up to a few tens of millions of years after they were launched from the Moon.
+Earth up to a few tens of millions of years after they were launched from the

-That Confuse People
+Words That Confuse People

 – A big (>1 meter) rock or aggregation of rocks orbiting the sun